 Our manufacturing facility and equipment is sized to support manufacturing of cGMP product for our Phase 1 and Phase 2a trials, but is not adequate to support larger Phase 2b and Phase 3 trials.
-Accordingly, in July 2019, we executed a contract with Lonza, an established CMO that we have used previously, for large scale bulk vaccine production capabilities adequate to support larger trials.
+Accordingly, in July 2019, we executed a contract with Lonza, an established Contract Manufacturing Organization, or CMO, that we have used previously and has large scale bulk vaccine production capabilities, to produce bulk vaccine for our bivalent norovirus Phase 2 studies scheduled to start in 2020.
 This CMO may fail to supply adequate product or have limited capacity in the future, which may cause significant delays in starting clinical studies.

 Due to various regulatory restrictions in the United States and many other countries, as well as potential capacity constraints on manufacturing that occur from time-to-time in our industry, various steps in the manufacture of our product candidates are sole-sourced to certain contract manufacturers.
-In accordance with cGMPs, changing manufacturers may require the re-validation of manufacturing processes and procedures, and may require further preclinical studies or clinical trials to show comparability between the materials produced by different manufacturers.
+In accordance with cGMP, changing manufacturers may require the re-validation of manufacturing processes and procedures, and may require further preclinical studies or clinical trials to show comparability between the materials produced by different manufacturers.
 Changing a contract manufacturer may be difficult and could be extremely costly and time consuming, which could result in our inability to manufacture our product candidates for an extended period of time and a delay in the development of our product candidates.
 Further, in order to maintain our development timelines in the event of a change in a third-party contract manufacturer, we may incur significantly higher costs to manufacture our product candidates.